nefarioustim/front-end-development-best-practice/index.md

 There are many reasons to avoid serving XHTML as XML:

   * XML has draconian error-handling.
-Some browsers (like Firefox) implement this by rendering a Yellow Screen of Death instead of a document.
+Some browsers (like Firefox) implement this by rendering a [Yellow Screen of Death](http://kb.mozillazine.org/XML_parsing_error) instead of a document.
     Other browsers (like Opera) swap to rendering the document as if it were text/html.
 Websites commonly mix up code from lots of different sources (developers, non-technical authors, third-party content like feeds, third-party code like libraries and ads).
-Sanitizing and sandboxing these markup sources is very hard to do perfectly and the costs of failure can be significant (e.g. loss of ad revenue on an entertainment site, forfeiting a sale on an ecommerce site, blocking access to information in an emergency on a government site).
+Sanitising and sandboxing these markup sources is very hard to do perfectly and the costs of failure can be significant (e.g. loss of ad revenue on an entertainment site, forfeiting a sale on an ecommerce site, blocking access to information in an emergency on a government site).
   * Some features widely used in text/html, such as `document.write`, error in XML.
 Even if you avoid these features in your code, third-party code you wish to integrate (libraries, widgets, ads, feed content, etc.) may not.
   * XHTML has generally poorer compatibility than HTML, as it’s never been a priority for browser developers.
 By default, IE < 9 shows a download dialog instead of rendering a webpage when XHTML is served with its official XHTML media type (application/xhtml+xml).

 Some authors opt to write markup that will function when served as XML or text/html.
 Given the subtle differences between the handling of XML and